raspberrypilearning/3D-scene/en/step_4.md

 --- /task ---

-In order to program aspects of your Backdrop you will now add sprites.
-You may need to change or alter your Backdrop if the one you have chosen won't allow you to realise your project idea because it has drawn objects which you want to animate.
+In order to program aspects of your background you will now add sprites.
+You may need to change or alter your Backdrop if the one you have chosen won't allow you to realise your project idea because it has drawn objects which you now want to animate.
+Now design your own background or create another sprite to go with your Backdrop.

 --- task ---

-As you workthrough this step don't forget that layers can be used to change the way a sprite appears in relation to other sprites.
+As you work through this step don't forget that layers can be used to change the way a sprite appears in relation to other sprites.
 Layering also helps sprites appear to sit three-dimensional within a scene.
 All sprites can be layered.
-For now, organise your sprites into their layer position by dragging them in front of one another.
+Throughout this step, organise your sprites into their layer position by dragging them in front of one another.
 (In the next step, you will program your sprites so they are organised into those layers).

 --- no-print ---